 A tall, rippling chupa stood at the other end of the hallway, wearing only a pair of snug jeans and a curious expression.
 The interloper blinked and cocked his head when Samael's features stared at him from the darkness.
 "Uh...Sammy?
 Is...that you?"

 A moment later, Andee poked his head out with a glower and the newcomer looked even more confused.
 "Wait...Andee??"

 Andee grumbled and glanced up at Samael before shrugging and simply striding out into the passageway.
 "Great fuckin' timing, York, just fuckin' stellar..."

-Samael gave a matching shrug, wandering out as well so that York could stare at their soaked, muddy, nude bodies for a few seconds.
+Samael gave a matching shrug, wandering out as well so that their intruder could stare at their soaked, muddy, nude bodies for a few seconds.

 The befuddled ex-Freelancer cleared his throat and put his hands on his hips.
 "Okay, seriously, what the hell are you two doing in Episemon?
-And...what are you doin' down here, no less?
+And...what are you doing down here, no less?
 All dirty and wet and stuff.
 Are you...wait...Ooh.
 Ooooooh."
-A grin slowly spread across York's features as his eyes flicked between them, his features steadily brightening at the sight of their matching glowers and equally-matching states of turgidity.
+A grin slowly spread across York's features.
 "Heh."

 Samael sighed but smiled slightly all the same as he and Andee shared another brief, wistful look.
-"Good to see ya, pal.
-Been a while.
+"Good to see ya, York.
 You fuckin' cock-blockin' bitch."

 Red vs Blue © Rooster Teeth.
 Halo © 343 Industries.
 Concept by Myshu, assisted by The Department of Chupapology.